07947613070

 Bride holding serious groom's face during wedding vows.

-A look of pure love: Lindsay holds Greg’s face during their vows.
-Shortly after, he cried – his serious look here was to try to prevent that.
+A look of pure love: Lindsay held Greg’s face during their vows.
+Shortly after, he cried—he told me his serious look here was to try to prevent that.
 Something tells me Lindsay knew what he was thinking!

 Bride gazing lovingly at her groom

-Another loving look as Lindsay is clearly cherishing every moment.
+Another loving look as Lindsay is cherishing every moment.

 The groom is upset as he is reading a poem at his ceremony in Chelsea as his bride watches

 After their vows, they jointly read a poem.
-Richard really struggled with this and broke down a few times, which gave me a lovely sequence of emotive photos.
+Richard struggled with this and broke down a few times, giving me a lovely emotive photo sequence.
 There wasn’t a dry eye in the room – including mine!

 Bride and groom with hankies crying at wedding

 When both bride and groom cry simultaneously, the tears often turn to laughter.
-This doesn’t often happen, but it is amusing when it does!
+This doesn’t frequently happen, but it is amusing when it does!

 Take Your Time with the First Kiss